Keep Your Case Moving with a Temporary Judge or Referee from JAMS

 Discovery and E-Discovery

 Our panel features knowledgeable discovery referees with vast subject matter expertise, including e-discovery and technology.
 JAMS referees devise and manage discovery plans and supervise ongoing issues, including monitoring depositions and resolving discovery disputes.
-Our e-discovery referees determine what electronically-stored information (ESI) is reasonably accessible or recoverable and rule on questions such as search parameters, native formats, disclosure of meta data and determinations about technology assisted review (TAR).
+They determine what electronically-stored information (ESI) is reasonably accessible or recoverable and rule on questions such as search parameters, native formats, disclosure of meta data and determinations about technology assisted review (TAR).

 Trial and Settlement